Peace TV: History

 Peace TV was founded on 21 January 2006.
 One of the first network broadcasts was Zakir Naik's debate on the "Concept of God".
 The debate was broadcast live on Peace TV.
 It was launched on Arabsat's BADR-3 satellite in October 2006.
 In June 2009, Peace TV English became the first religious satellite channel to broadcast in HD resolution.
 The same month, Pakistan launched Peace TV Urdu.
 In 2009, the Islamic Research Foundation International donated £1.25 million to the station.
 Peace TV Bangla was launched on 22 April 2011 in Bangladesh for Bengali-speaking viewers.
 Peace TV Chinese began broadcasting Islamic programming in China in October 2015.
-Peace TV Albanian, Europe's first Peace TV channel, was launched in Albania.
+Peace TV Albanian, Europe's first Peace TV channel, was launched on 20 August 2009 from Pristina, Kosovo.

 After receiving reports that the station was broadcasting hate speech, the UK broadcasting regulator Ofcom investigated it in 2011.

 In 2012, Ofcom ruled the channel broke broadcasting rules which states offensive comments should be justified by the context.
 It was ruled on the following statements which were broadcast on 8 March 2012 on the Dare to Ask programme:

 "One group of scholars, they say that if a Muslim, if he becomes a non-Muslim [inaudible] he should be put to death.
 There is another group of scholars who say that if a Muslim becomes a non-Muslim and propagates his new faith against Islam then he should be put to death."

 "I tend to agree more with the second group of scholars, who say that a Muslim, if he becomes a non-Muslim and propagates his new faith against Islam, that is the time this penalty is applied."In response, Peace TV stated that they were simply repeating the teachings of the Quran.
 The channel has been broadcasting in India since 2006, but it failed to register with India's Ministry of Information and Broadcasting in 2009, making it illegal.
 Hathway ceased broadcasting on the channel.
 Zakir Naik denies ownership of the station and claims it is run by a Dubai-based company.
 Peace TV was banned in India in 2012 because the government claimed it broadcast malicious anti-Indian content.
 Naik has denied any connection to such claims and hopes that the ban will be lifted.

 Following the Dhaka terror attack, there was a heated debate in Bangladesh about whether or not to broadcast Peace TV.
 On 10 July 2016, the Government of Bangladesh blocked the channel after consulting with its internal security services.

 Following the Easter Sunday attacks in Sri Lanka in April 2019, which killed at least 250 people, the Sri Lankan cable TV operators were ordered to delete Peace TV as part of an inquiry into Islamic extremism.

 As a result of such events, Peace TV argues that their comments have been taken out of context multiple times.